ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/dir-path-filename.md

 See an example below, using `TRegExpr` and `FindFirst`.

-It may seem complicated, however the algorithm in `SearchFiles` is pretty straightforward.
+It may seem complicated, however, the algorithm in `SearchFiles` is pretty straightforward.

 1. Call `FindFirst` using `*` or `*.*`.
 The Regex will do the filtering.
 2. In the `repeat ... until FindNext(searchResult) <> 0` loop;